s1vax/Meshtastic/README.md

         - `JST-PH Connectors` (2.0mm) o `SH` (1.25mm): Ensure the polarity is correct.
 Important note: The red/black wire standard on Chinese batteries is sometimes reversed compared to what Heltec or Seeed boards require.
 Measure with a multimeter before plugging in.

-- ***Sensores via I2C:***
+- ***I2C Sensors:***
    - `BME280 / BME680`: It measures temperature, humidity, atmospheric pressure, and (in the case of the 680) air quality.
 It is ideal for remote weather stations.
-   - `INA219`: Útil si planeas monitorear el voltaje y consumo de corriente, especialmente en instalaciones solares.
+   - `INA219`: Useful if you plan to monitor voltage and current consumption, especially in solar installations.
-   - `SHT31`: Una alternativa de alta precisión para temperatura y humedad.
+   - `SHT31`: A high-precision alternative for temperature and humidity.

 - ***Mejoras de RF (Antenas y Conectores):***
 La antena de "resorte" que suele venir de fábrica es limitada.
 Para mejorar el alcance: